bykeremx/bykeremx/README.md

 - 🌱 I’m currently learning more about Node.js and React.
 - 💞️ I’m looking to collaborate on web development projects and design.
 - 🎨 I enjoy drawing and am passionate about electronic music.
-- 🎓 I’m studying Computer Programming at Dicle University and Management Information Systems at Anadolu University (open education).
-I’m in a constant process of self-development.
 - 📫 How to reach me:
   [LinkedIn](https://www.linkedin.com/in/yourprofile) | [Instagram](https://www.instagram.com/yourprofile)
 - ⚡ Fun fact: I enjoy exploring new technologies and working on creative projects.